Thursday, February 20, 2025

 Figure 2.
 A wave packet

 Each fusion event sends out a ripple on the surface of the big 5-ball that travels at the speed of light in vacuum.
 A sequence of fusions happening in the correct order causes the ripples to add up to a shock wave at some point.
 At the maximum of the shock wave, the surface of the 5-ball is thrown out especially far into the surrounding emulsion of paramorfs, where it makes contact with yet another paramorf, resulting in yet another fusion event and another ripple, which has the correct phase to add to the shock wave.
 The result is a self-sustaining cycle that leads to persistence and thus observable particle-like phenomena.
+(See Fig. 2).
+(This mechanism was inspired by the superradiant nitrogen laser, in which nitrogen is excited by a zone of corona discharge travelling at nearly the speed of light.)
 The crest of the shock wave may have to pass through a depletion zone to reach the nearest paramorf.
 This mechanism is based on Born's rule of quantum mechanics. <03-30-24: If wave curvature rather than displacement amplitude determines paramorf fusion probability, then we get something even closer to Born’s rule, which states that the square of the wave function is proportional to the probability of observing a particle.
 The curvature of a sine wave is not its square, but the resemblance is striking.
 Perhaps an experimental verification of Born’s rule with unprecedented accuracy is warranted to distinguish the two theories.>

 <07-27-2024: The big 5-ball may be filled with an emulsion of yin paramorfs in a continuous yang phase, as well as being surrounded by an emulsion of yang paramorfs in a continuous yin phase.
 Droplets of yin space could get injected into the interior as a side effect after each yang paramorf fusion event.
 This would explain why curvature alone dictates fusion probability: a concavity reaching interior yin paramorfs is as effective as a convexity reaching exterior yang paramorfs, and no depletion zone will develop over time.
 Yin and yang space are terms coined in a previous post, “The Checkered Universe.”>

 Particle formation is entropically disfavored (requires a precise configuration unlikely to arise by chance) and thus only happens when paramorf fusions are frequent due causes other than the presence of particles.
 Postulating that spontaneous fusions are more frequent when the curvature of the 5-ball is greater, spontaneous fusions will be abundant when the growing 5-ball is still tiny and thus intensely curved.
 This would be seen in our 4-ball as the inflationary era of the Big Bang.
 (Problem: the paramorfs themselves are the most intensely curved elements in this system.
-Possibly, a binary paramorf fusion event releases so much energy in such a confined space that the fusion product immediately splits apart, resulting in no net effect overall.)
+Possibly, a binary paramorf fusion event releases so much energy in such a confined space that the fusion product immediately splits apart, resulting in no net effect overall.
+Analogously, in gas-phase chemistry, some two-molecule reactions will not go without a third “collision partner” to carry off some of the energy released.)
 The surface of our 4-ball would be formed by the stable particles radiating out of our local inflationary zone on the 5-ball into newly-created, blank 4-surface (see Figure 1).
 This radiation would define the post-inflationary era.
 Our time dimension would be one of the radii.

 These particles propagate in time the given, as opposed to time the clock reading.
 The position of the particle along its track is the clock reading.